julieqiu/exp/librarian/README.md

 ### Update an existing client library

 ```
-librarian update [artifact]
+librarian update [library-path]
 ```

-Regenerates the artifact and automatically syncs its `.librarian.yaml` file with the current config (librarian version, image, googleapis SHA, etc.).
+Regenerates the library and automatically syncs its `.librarian.yaml` file with the current config (librarian version, image, googleapis SHA, etc.).

 ### Update all client libraries